anteo/echopen/README.md

 By default, any schema generated via reflection from a named struct is registered under the spec `#/components/schemas` map.
 This cuts down on duplication, however care must be taken to ensure structs with the same name are identical, as the content is not checked.

-# Known issues

-- Response bodies are not type constrained.
-It's up to the handler to return the correct structs regardless of the hints provided in the route config.
-- Only application/json is supported for reflected schema generation
-- OpenAPI v3.1 only